flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 ## Step 17.
 Create a scene manager handlers object.

-Create a scene manager handlers object.
-This object will be used to initialize the scene manager.
+The scene manager handlers object will be used to initialize the scene manager.
 The scene_num field should be set to the number of scenes in our application, which is defined as 4 by the BasicScenesSceneCount enum.

 Add the following lines after the scene_on_exit_handlers array in the basic_scenes.c file: